-When the Manawatu Standard visited Tydus yesterday he appeared to be taking the accolades in his stride.
+Tydus appeared to be taking his hero status in his stride.

 "He was on the end of the bed and I growled at him and I think I might have even smacked him but he wouldn't stop.
 It was like he was thinking to himself 'I'm not giving up'."

-The family had been living next door for the past three months after shifting down from Auckland.
+The family had been living next door for the past three months after moving from Auckland.